 The pH level should be stable if you’re managing your salt water pool correctly.
 However, if you aren’t, and the sodium hydroxide increases significantly without proper maintenance, the pH level will continue to rise seemingly without a cause.

-So what can you do if your pH level is rising in your pool and you can’t control it?
+So what can you do if your pH level is rising in your salt water pool and you can’t control it?

 1. Check the stabilizer level.

 An unnaturally high pH level in your salt water pool could be a sign that your salt cell has been shortened due to running for an overly long period of time.
 Check the level of your cyanuric acid to be sure.
 The level should be between 80 and 100 ppm.

 If it turns out your salt cell is running for a long period of time, shorten the run time before you shorten its lifespan.
 Salt cells are designed to only last up to 10,000 hours.
 You should be able to maintain an average chlorine level in your saltwater pool with a run time between eight and 10 hours.